calwinship/QR-Code-Generator/README.md

 # QR Code Generator

-This QR code generator takes data that would typically be sent to a receipt printer and instead converts the data to a string and generates a QR code.
+This QR code generator takes data that would typically be sent to a receipt printer, converts it to a string, and generates a QR code.

 ## 📝 How to use